skorpi0n/inclinotifier/README.md

 	Send push only on +/-1 change and max every 5s?
 	On every change 1 degree, check if currentTS is greater than timerStartTS+5s, then do a push?

-- [x] Add ability to change axleToJockeyWheel distance by clicking on the caravan image
+:white_check_mark: Add ability to change axleToJockeyWheel distance by clicking on the caravan image
 	---Push on wheel base should increase length to jockey wheel by 250mm?---
 	---touchstart and touchend should increase length by 100 each x?
 		Read more at https://developer.mozilla.org/en-US/docs/Web/API/Touch_events/Using_Touch_Events